-Welcome to "This is Harz" web site.
-Here we are aiming to introduce you to a hidden treasure in the middle of Germany, where you can find great holiday destinations and activities for the whole family or just the individual traveller.
-This web site is being updated and expanded on a daily basis and we welcome feedback, suggestions, comments and reviews.
+Harz is a secret little gem in the middle of Germany, known for many years as a key holiday destination.
+In the Harz you will find hidden mountain villages and romantic towns with their half-timbered framed buildings, ancient castles and former mines that brought the wealth and prosperity to the region.
+Goslar and Quedlinburg are just two of the UNESCO world heritage sites within the Harz.
+This web site is regularly updated and expanded on and we welcome feedback, suggestions, comments and your reviews.
 We live here in the town of Bad Sachsa and are happy to help you with any enquires or travel plans.
 Please contact us at: email@example.com.
 We speak English and German.